-3. At the meeting, restorative measures will be sought including resolutions and follow through, resources shared, as well as appropriate consequences will be sought. (see below for further details)
+3. At the meeting, restorative measures will be sought including resolutions and follow through, resources shared, as well as appropriate consequences decided upon. (see below for further details)

-Reports and incidents of bullying are: Consistent with federal and State laws and rules governing student privacy rights, includes procedures for promptly informing parents or guardians of all students involved in the alleged incident of bullying and discussing, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.
-Student privacy rights including protecting identifying information.
+Reports and incidents of bullying are: Consistent with federal and State laws and rules governing student privacy rights, includes procedures for promptly informing parents or guardians/caretakers of all students involved in the alleged incident of bullying within 24 hours and discussing, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.
+Student privacy rights include protecting identifying information when necessary.
 Once a bullying incident is reported to a staff member, the staff member reports to the school director in person and through documentation on the Accident Report Form.
-The school director promptly calls parents or guardians of all students involved in the alleged incident of bullying and discusses, as appropriate, the availability of social work services, outside of school counseling, outside of school psychological services, other interventions, and restorative measures.
-"Restorative measures" means a continuum of school-based alternatives to exclusionary discipline, such as suspensions and expulsions, that: (i) are adapted to the particular needs of the school and community,
+The school director promptly calls parents or guardians/caretakers of all students within 24 hours, involved in the alleged incident of bullying.
+The director discusses, as appropriate, the availability of social work services, outside of school counseling, outside of school psychological services, other interventions, and restorative measures.
+"Restorative measures" means a continuum of school-based alternatives to exclusionary discipline, such as suspensions and expulsions, that:

-(ii) contribute to maintaining school safety,
+(i) are adapted to the particular needs of the school and community,(ii) contribute to maintaining school safety,